spicata/spicata-and-11ty/notes/Philosophy.md

 ---
 - Socrates died because the majority didn't like his philosophy, execution (Drink Hemlock)
 	- F
+---
+- Care of the soul
+- Question everything - do not follow the majority (ignorance/stupidity)
+- The truth/reason will set you free
+- Back yourself up as an individual thinker
+-

 > "I wasn't born in Athens, I was born in the world"
 ### Aristotle